-Two sides who surprisingly started the day in second and third look to reclaim their respective spots in what should be an entertaining fixture.
+Two sides, who surprisingly started the day in second and third, look to reclaim their respective spots in what should be an entertaining fixture.
 Newly promoted Wealdstone will want to revive their excellent form with a sixth league win tonight, after suffering a loss midweek.
-Before that loss they had won their last four.
+Precious to that loss, they had won their last four.
 However doing so will be no easy task, as Sutton have only been bested once so far this season.
 The U’s also have the fact their defensive record is the joint best in the league to boast about, conceding just five goals as of yet.

-Both sides have exceeded expectations as of yet, but can one side break away from the other?
+Both sides have exceeded expectations, but can one side break away from the other?

 Harry Buckett will be taking you through this evening’s action.

 KICK OFF Sutton get us going here at The Vale.